yoctoproject/vscode-bitbake/client/README.md

 ### Syntax highlighting

 The extension provides syntax highlighting for BitBake recipes, classes, configuration and inc-files.
-Syntax highlighting also supports embedded languages inside bitbake recipes including inline Python variable expansion, shell code and Python code.
+Syntax highlighting also supports embedded languages inside BitBake recipes including inline Python variable expansion, shell code and Python code.

 The BitBake language is automatically detected based on the file extension:
 [`.bb`, `.bbappend`, `.bbclass`]. [`.conf`, `.inc`] are also supported but may be used by other tools.